srikanthcs7/srikanthmargam/README.md

 # Thank you for being here.

-## Most of the stuff is built by AI and feel free to clone, if you like it!!
+## Most of the stuff is built by AI (ofcourse with my inputs 😉).
+Feel free to clone it.